 Other production in Iceland is the Food and Drink Industry.
-NMVOC emissions from this sector were estimated for the first time in last submission.
+NMVOC emissions from this sector were estimated for the first time in 2012 submission.
 Production statistics were obtained by Statistics Iceland for beer, fish, meat and poultry for the whole time series (Figure 4.2).
-Statistics for coffee roasting and animal feed were available for the years 2005 to 2011.
+Statistics for coffee roasting and animal feed were available for the years 2005 to 2012.
 Production statistics were extrapolated for the years 1990 to 2004.
-For this submission production statistic for fish, meat and poultry were revised.
 Further production of bread, cakes and biscuits was estimated from consumption figures.
 Emission factor for NMVOC were taken from Tables 2-24 and 2-25 in the 1996 IPCC Guidelines.